 - Get the facts about your temperature control.
 Contact Energy Specialists Morris Trimmer (email@example.com) and Jane Stewart (firstname.lastname@example.org) for details about how the heating and cooling in your space works and whether or not there are options for customizing conditions in your area.

 - Using a space heater?
 This can actually raise the temperature in a room enough to kick on the air conditioner -the opposite of what you want.
 Plus space heaters use lots of energy and can be fire hazards.
 Talk with Energy Specialists about better options for taking the chill off.

-- Request an Energy Tour!
-Go behind the curtains and through the walls to see up close how our buildings are heated and cooled AND how your actions make a significant difference (one way or the other).
+- Completed this week's portion of the challenge but still thirsty for more?
+Request an Energy Tour!
+Go behind the scenes (or into the basement mechanical room) to see up close how our buildings are heated and cooled AND how your actions make a significant difference (one way or the other).
 Stick with a private peek at the mechanicals in your building, or broaden your perspective all the way to the Central Plant.
 Contact Morris or Jane to arrange.